DIY Punk in Eastern Europe: Belarus Scene Report 2014

 Speaking of Minsk my favorite band from here is Appleshout, they aren’t currently active though.
 They played fast hardcore/thrashcore and sang about politics, animal right, neo-nazism, punk scene and other stuff.
 Appleshout disbanded in 2010 and all the members later formed/joined other influential bands such as My Dog’s a Cat, Pull Out An Eye, Face Forward, Unsilent, and Deadfall.

 Unsilent is a band featuring some of the dudes from Appleshout.
 They changed their lineup and sound a few times.
-They have 2 records, a self titled full length (2010) and “Born Under A Bad Sign” (2012).
+They have two records: a self titled full length (2010) and “Born Under A Bad Sign” (2012).

 The guitarist of Face Forward, who was also the singer of Appleshout, started a band called Deadfall which is obviously inspired by such acts as Terror, Hatebreed, Lionheart, and Trapped Under Ice.
 They have only one record, an EP entitled “Ходим По Краю” (“Walking On The Edge”)